MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### Mechanically Relevant Enemies
 **Knowledge Keepers**
 : 3 ultra Abominations of the same name will spawn at the start of each section, denoted with the kill feed textline, "Drown in the deep...".
 While any KKs are alive, all players in the zone will gain stacks of Pervasive Darkness.

-Killing *all* of them causes the kill feed to display the text string, "Rise from the deep..." and will spawn 9 glowing tiny darkness crystals that can be picked up by moving over them, granting the Knowledge series of buffs.
+: Killing *any* of them causes them to spawn 3 glowing tiny darkness crystals that can be picked up by moving over them, granting the Knowledge series of buffs.
+Killing *all* of them causes the kill feed to display the text string, "Rise from the deep...", denoting that PD accumulation has stopped.

 ### Statuses
 **Knowledge**